Display detailed Firefox session information

-Mozilla improved Firefox's session feature in Firefox 33 which the stable channel will be moved to next Tuesday.
+Mozilla improved Firefox's session feature in Firefox 33 in 2014.
 The improvement makes the session restore feature more resilient against corruption so that it is less likely that sessions cannot be restored on start.

-Firefox stores information about up to 3 closed windows and 10 closed tabs by default.
+Firefox stores information of up to 3 closed windows and 10 closed tabs (per tab) by default.
 You can change the values of the preferences browser.sessionstore.max_tabs_undo and browser.sessionstore.max_windows_undo to change those values on about:config.

 While it is certainly possible to manipulate session information right in session files, it is not suggested as errors can render the file unusable.